-For the federally insured "Home-Equity Conversion Mortgage" (HECM), the home must be a single-family property, a 2-4 building, or a federally approved condominium or planned unit development (HUD).
-For Fannie Mae's "HomeKeeper" mortgage, the dwelling must be a single-family home or condominium.
+For the federally insured home equity conversion mortgage (HECM), the home must be a single-family property, a two- to four-unit building, or a federally approved condominium or planned unit development (HUD).
+For Fannie Mae's Homekeeper mortgage, the dwelling must be a single-family home or condominium.

-Reverse mortgage programs generally do not lend on cooperative apartments or mobile homes, although some "manufactured" homes may qualify if they are built on a permanent foundation, classed and taxed as real estate, and meet other requirements.
+Reverse mortgage programs generally do not lend on cooperative apartments or mobile homes, although some manufactured homes may qualify if they are built on a permanent foundation, classed and taxed as real estate, and meet other requirements.

-If the owner has any debt against the home, the owner generally must either pay it off before getting a reverse mortgage or -- as most borrowers do -- use an immediate cash advance from the reverse mortgage to pay it off.
+If the owner has any debt against the home, the owner generally must either pay it off before getting a reverse mortgage or - as most borrowers do - use an immediate cash advance from the reverse mortgage to pay it off.
 If the owner does not pay off the debt or does not qualify for a large enough immediate cash advance to do so, the owner generally cannot get a reverse mortgage.